There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 Passive voice: better access will be had by mounting the charging station next to the building.

 The active voice version reads clearer and is more authoritative.
-This is what you want.
+The passive voice just doesn’t sound right.

 #6 Proofread your writing

-Whenever I write, proofreading is the most time-consuming part.
-Frankly, it can be a never-ending process too, especially if you’re a perfectionist.
+When I write, proofreading is always the most time-consuming part.
+Frankly, it can be a never-ending process if you’re a perfectionist.
+I suggest spacing out your read-throughs.
+Take a break, and the next day, go back and review your writing once again.
+A fresh mind helps you spot issues you initially missed.

 - Remove unnecessary words and sentences